zeez-dotcom/FlutterPos/replit.md

-# Point of Sale (POS) System
+# Laundry Management System

 ## Overview

-This is a modern Point of Sale (POS) system built with React/TypeScript frontend and Express.js backend, using Drizzle ORM with PostgreSQL for data persistence.
-The application features a responsive design optimized for retail environments, with support for product management, cart functionality, and transaction processing.
+This is a modern laundry management system built with React/TypeScript frontend and Express.js backend, using Drizzle ORM with PostgreSQL for data persistence.
+The application features a responsive design optimized for laundry service environments, with support for clothing item selection, service management, cart functionality, and transaction processing.
+Customers can select clothing items (pants, dishdashas, shirts, etc.) and choose from various laundry services (wash & fold, dry cleaning, express service, etc.).

 ## User Preferences